 We continue to update this counter with every monthly entso-e data release:

-Months running that Polish electricity prices have been the highest in Europe [April-October 2020]
+Months running that Polish electricity prices have been the highest in Europe [April-November 2020]

 Poland’s wholesale electricity prices become the most expensive in Europe